-Take a look at how I spent four days in Rome and what i’d recommend doing whilst visiting!
+Take a look at my Rome travel guide and what i’d recommend doing whilst visiting!

 Similarly to my Amsterdam guide I want to kick off this blog post by going into the details of booking, hotel, location etc because I often find it so hard to know which areas are best to stay when visiting a place for the first time, or how the local transport system works!
 Luckily Rome wasn’t too dissimilar to the norm that us brits are used to but I still want to give you a few pointers.